Paco8/ttml2ssa/README.md

   -h, --help            show this help message and exit -o [output file], --output [output file]
-                        output file with extension srt, ssa or ass --shift [ms]          increases all timestamps by the specified value.
+                        output file with extension srt, ssa or ass -v, --version         displays the version of this application and exits --shift [ms]          increases all timestamps by the specified value.
 You can use a negative number --scale-factor [number or label]